Listen to this article

 When to Choose Mutual Funds

-- Skilled managers: Proven track record of outperformance
+- Skilled managers: They have a proven track record of outperformance

-- Higher 💡 Definition:Risk capacity is your financial ability to take on risk without jeopardizing your goals.risk tolerance💡 Definition:Your willingness and financial ability to absorb potential losses or uncertainty in exchange for potential rewards.: Willing to accept more volatility
+- Higher 💡 Definition:Risk capacity is your financial ability to take on risk without jeopardizing your goals.risk tolerance💡 Definition:Your willingness and financial ability to absorb potential losses or uncertainty in exchange for potential rewards.: You're willing to accept more volatility for a shot at higher returns

 - Target-date funds: Automatic allocation adjustment